 That’s the simple definition of a brand voice.

 Literally, your brand voice revolves around everything you do as a brand.
-From the words you use in your content, to the imagery you’re trying to project as a brand.
+From the words you use in your content, advertising, products etc. to the imagery you’re trying to project as a brand.

 A lot of content creators do not see the need to have a distinct brand voice.
 And out of the few that have seen the need to have one, many are yet to figure out how to create a unique voice for their brand.